geky/gb/REPORT.md

 Each channel has a timer controlling its wave.
 This is the most important timer in that its frequency directly maps to the frequency of the tone being played.
+Each channel also has a length timer which determines how long the note should play.
 Additionally, each channel, except for the wave channel, has a timer controlling the envelope which allows a decay to be performed each note.
 The first square wave also has a timer controlling the frequency itself, which allows the frequency to be modulated for interesting effects.

 There are only 4 channels on the Gameboy, 2 square channels, a programmable wave channel, and a noise channel.
 The square channels are implemented as simple square